PaulNowak36/Kritical-Hit/Documents/Technical/Technical_Specs.md

 - **Main Window Menu**: Landing screen where users log in with email and password.
 - **Simulation Menu**: Main interface where battles are run and simulated.
-- **Main Template Menu**: Central hub that links to other menus and features.
+- **Template Main Menu**: Central hub that links to other menus and features.
 - **Rules Menu**: Allows the user to view, edit, and save the rules applied to battles.

 #### Planned UI Menus for Future Versions: